paulross/PythonExtensionPatterns/doc/sphinx/source/debugging/debug_tools.rst

 A Simple Memory Monitor
 ------------------------------------------------

+A useful technique is to monitor the memory usage of a Python program.
-Here is a simple process memory monitor using the ``psutil`` library:
+Here is a simple process memory monitor using the ``psutil`` library.
+See the :ref:`memory_leaks-label` chapter for a more comprehensive approach, in particular :ref:`memory-leaks.pymemtrace`.

 .. code-block:: python